pvigier/pvigier.github.io-jekyll/_posts/2019-05-19-vagabond-borders-rivers-cities-roads.md

 :---:|:---:
 ![](/media/img/vagabond-borders-rivers-cities-roads/roads/Biome_5.png){: width="250" .modal-image } | ![](/media/img/vagabond-borders-rivers-cities-roads/roads/Biome_7.png){: width="250" .modal-image }

 I really like how the roads look.
-Moreover, the algorithm is robust: it always give good result.
+Moreover, the algorithm is robust: it always give a good result.
 And it is easily extensible: we can take into account elevation or biomes by modifying the cost function used by A*.

 # Conclusion